xavierpinho23/TNO-ISCO08-Predictor/README.md

 Project part of the [TNO Health and Work AI Lab](https://www.tno.nl/en/healthy/digital-health/health-work-ai-lab/).

 Description of the solution can be found here: [Approach Description](classification_approach_description.pdf).

+The python for applying this pipeline can be found here: [JobCoding.py](code/JobCoding.py).

 This automated text coding system was also deployed as a [Dash Python](https://dash.plotly.com/) Application and is currently hosted in the [Diamonds Platform](https://diamonds.tno.nl/).